 Pentridge AR, is a stand alone project which looks into the history of Pentridge Prison using augmented reality technology.
 Currently in production this project will bring some of the characters that resided in Pentridge to life.
 Pentridge opening in 1851 and closed in 1997.
 It was classified as a ‘maximum security’ prison and housed some of the most notorious prisoners in Australia.

-‘The Ghost of Chloe’ an interactive Augmented Reality episodic narrative about Chloe told by Chloe.
+‘The Ghost of Chloe’ an interactive Augmented Reality episodic narrative about Chloe told by the ghost of Chloe.

-Revisit history in a totally immersive way by visiting the actual location which holds the secrets to many of the stories which will be told using new technology.
+Revisit history in a totally immersive way by visiting the actual location which holds the secrets to many of the stories which will be told using augmented reality and artificial intelligence.

 Chloé is a 260 by 139 cm oil canvas painting of a young Parisian girl by French figure painter Jules Joseph Lefebvre, made in 1875.
 The painting is located in the upstairs bar of the Young and Jackson Hotel in Melbourne, Australia, where it has been since 1909